 6.16.1 General

-This clause specifies the procedure on how NWDAF can provide NWDAF-assisted PFD Determination analytics, in the form of statistics, to analytics

-To assist on PFD determination for known application identifiers, if the related Service Level Agreement does not preclude, an NWDAF may perform data analytics on existing PFD information and user plane traffic and provide analytics results in the form of new/updated PFDs to analytic consumer in the 5GC.
-The NEF(PFDF) as the consumer may forward new/updated PFD information provided by the NWDAF to UPF via SMF to detect a known application defined as TS 23.502 [3].
+To assist determination of PFDs for known application identifiers, if the related Service Level Agreement does not preclude, an NWDAF may perform data analytics on existing PFD information and user plane traffic and provide analytics results in the form of new or updated PFDs, e.g., IP 3-tuple list in PFD is new or updated, to an analytics consumer in the 5GC.
+The NEF(PFDF) as the consumer may forward new or updated PFD information provided by the NWDAF to the UPF via the SMF to detect a known application as defined in TS 23.502 [3].

 The service consumer may be a NEF(PFDF).

-The consumer of these analytics may indicate in the request:
+The consumer of these analytics may indicate in the request or subscription:

 - Analytics ID = " PFD Determination";